7 Feb 2011

 It's only in the last couple of years that I've discovered the books by the American Christian writer Donald Miller.
 I quite enjoyed the semi-autobiographical 'Blue Like Jazz', the book that became a surprise best-seller; I very much liked the more theological 'Searching for God knows what'.

 I had 'A Million Miles in a Thousand Years' on my private wishlist for some time, hoping that it would eventually come out in paperback.
 But at last it was on special offer (in hardback) so I went ahead and bought it from The Book Depository.
 I'm very pleased that I did.
-One of the introductory bits of blurb said that I would't 'enjoy' or 'like' the book.
+One of the introductory bits of blurb said that I wouldn't 'enjoy' or 'like' the book.
 I disagree.
 I decidedly enjoyed and liked it, while finding it extremely thought-provoking in places, sometimes disturbing, sometimes amusing.

 It's the story of what happens when two film-makers want to make a movie about Donald Miller's life.
 He learns - and explains, with sometimes lengthy anecdotes - about the ways film characters vary from real life, and in doing so explores some of his own hang-ups and longings.